 The CB Emergency Channels are not a replacement for 000!
 In Australia Triple Zero (000) is the primary emergency call service number - if you have access to a telephone you should use it to call for help rather than your CB.

-If you are using the GSM digital mobile telephone network you can also use the digital mobile emergency number of One One Two (112).
+If you are using a mobile telephone you can also use the digital mobile emergency number of One One Two (112).
 This redirects to the Triple Zero (000) service but allows you to make contact as long as you have a signal from any mobile telephone provider (even if you have no signal from your own provider there may still be a signal from another provider that you aren't aware of!).
 112 also works even if you have no SIM card inserted or the SIM card is damaged.
 Many mobile telephone handsets will also bypass keypad lock once 112 is dialed (check your phone user manual and your service provider to confirm this number is available).

 Calling for help using a telephone is very simple:

 - Dial Triple Zero (000), or if hearing impaired one zero six (106) for Teletext access, from a safe location